dtrelogan/react-formstate/docs/howItWorks.md

   <input type='submit' value='Submit'/>
 </Form>
 ```
-react-formstate will generate an appropriate "fieldState" prop and change handler for each input.
+react-formstate will generate an appropriate "fieldState" prop and a change handler for each input.

 (you can choose whether you want react-formstate to coerce your values to strings upon initial retrieval.)